dianuhs/recovery-economics/README.md

 # Recovery Economics

-Recovery Economics is a decision tool for stress‑testing cloud backup and recovery choices.
+Recovery Economics is a decision tool for stress testing cloud backup and recovery choices.

-It focuses on a part of cloud cost optimization that is usually hand‑waved or oversimplified:
+It focuses on a part of cloud cost optimization that is often hand-waved or oversimplified:
 **what actually happens when you need your data back**.

 Instead of stopping at “this storage tier is cheaper,” Recovery Economics helps answer questions like: